 Taiichi Ohno graduated of the Nagoya Technical High School in Japan.

-After graduation between the World Wars, Taiichi Ohno joined in 1932 the Toyoda family in their first business of Spinning.
+After his graduation, Taiichi Ohno joined the Toyoda Spinning and Weaving works in 1932.
 This was later sold to a British company named the Platt Brothers.
-After selling the business, the Toyoda family decided to invest the money in manufacturing motor cars (Toyota).
+After selling the business, the Toyoda family decided to invest the money in the manufacturing of motor cars (Toyota).

-In 1943 Taiichi Ohno worked as a production engineer and met the challenge to boost their productivity during the competitive America car Industry.
-This was a matter of survival for the Toyoda family which gave a big pressure.
+In 1943 Taiichi Ohno worked as a production engineer and met the challenge to boost their productivity to compete with the American automotive industry.
+It was vital for the Toyoda family to survive and this led to considerable pressure.

-Luckily during the following years, Taiichi Ohno manage the situation and decided to eradicate inefficiency and eliminate waste within the his production process.
+Luckily during the following years, Taiichi Ohno managed to get the situation under controle and he decided to eradicate inefficiency and eliminate waste within the company’s production process.
 This became the core for the Toyota Production System (TPS).

 He also kept asking repeatedly why the company needed to (expensively) stockpile vast quantities of components for its production line.
-Here the Just In Time (JIT) method of stock control was born.
+This led to the development of the Just In Time (JIT) method of stock control.

-Taiichi Ohno worked his way up from shop-floor supervisor to an executive within Toyota.
-Later in his career he was sent to consult with suppliers.
+Taiichi Ohno worked his way up from shop-floor supervisor to executive within Toyota.
+As he openly discussed production processes, which was frowned upon within the company, he was he was sent to consult with suppliers later in his career.

-The success of the TPS was helped to some extent by the fact that Toyota’s main factory in Japan is situated in Toyoda City, near Nagoya.
-It was also for Toyota to choose parts on demand and ensure that they arrived at its doors precisely as and when it needed them.
+The success of TPS was helped to some extent by the fact that Toyota’s main factory in Japan is situated in Toyoda City, near Nagoya.
+It was easy for Toyota to choose parts on demand and ensure that they arrived at its doors as and when they were needed.

 Taiichi Ohno ‘s success of TPS development (Daily Improvements, Good Thinking and Good Products) within Toyota was spread to some extent by the telling of his story in books and articles translated into English.

-He was an great originator of new ideas, combined with an unique management style.
+He was a great originator of new ideas, combined with a unique leadership style.
 Taiichi Ohno had the ability to identify the best of a competitor’s systems and to adapt these to the Japanese manufacturing and business environment.
 This was one of the key successes of the growth of Toyota as a car manufacturer and organization.